 With a non-qualified annuity, income taxes were already paid on the money before it was put into the annuity contract.
 Therefore, the money put into the non-qualified annuity contract is not subject to taxes.
 However, any increase in value on that money is taxable when it is received.

-Annuity Contract – If the annuity contract is a non-qualified annuity, any amount over the principal is taxable as ordinary income.
+Annuity Contract – If the annuity contract is a non-qualified annuity, any amount over the owner's cost basis in the contract is taxable as ordinary income.
 If the annuity contract is a tax-qualified annuity, such as an IRA, the entire amount of the death benefit will generally be taxable.
 Different rules apply to Roth IRAs.
 The death benefit from a Roth IRA may be income tax free if certain requirements are met.

-Life Insurance Policy – The death benefit is not taxable to you.
-However, any interest credited to the policy and paid as part of the death benefit may be taxable.
+Life Insurance Policy – The death benefit is generally not taxable to you.
+However, any interest credited to the policy after the death and paid as part of the death benefit may be taxable.

 If you still have questions about the death claim process, please contact us for more information.